-Ross & Baruzzini provided mechanical, plumbing and fire protection (MPFP) engineering consulting services for the Bluford & Brooks Hall project, which included the demolition of the existing Jones Hall and the construction of two new residence halls and new dining hall.
-The housing consists of single and double bedrooms, split across living modules suitable for 15-20 residents, each including one community-style bathroom, dedicated study space and shared social lounge spaces.
+Ross & Baruzzini provided mechanical, plumbing, and fire protection (MPFP) engineering consulting services for the Bluford & Brooks Hall project, which included the demolition of the existing Jones Hall and the construction of two new residence halls and a new dining hall.
+The housing consists of single and double bedrooms, split across living modules suitable for 15-20 residents, each including one community-style bathroom, dedicated study space, and shared social lounge spaces.

 Sustainable design features of the project include:

 - Total enthalpy heat recovery for ventilation systems

 - High efficiency LED lighting

 - Daylighting controls

 - Occupancy setback control of lighting and HVAC systems

 - Demand-controlled ventilation using CO2 and occupancy sensors

 - High-performance building envelope